farismosman/fastapi-demo/README.md

-In this project we consume multiple data files to create a consolidated view as per business requirements.
+This a fastapi project based on https://github.com/marciovrl/fastapi.
+In the project a few JSON files that get queried based on the incoming request.

 # Getting Started
 1. Clone the repository.